video-game-coding-club/geometry-smash/DeveloperWorkflow.md

 others understand your changes.
 After committing the changes you need to push them to GitHub.

-# Pushing a branch to GitHub
+# Push a branch to GitHub

 Once you create and check out a new branch you can push it to GitHub by running: